Rahulgarg01/AFZL210/README.md

 <h1 align="center">Hi 👋, I'm Afzal Khan</h1>
-<h3 align="center">I am First Year IT student at Maharaja Agrasen Institute of technology.
+<h3 align="center">I am First Year IT student at Maharaja Agrasen Institute of Technology.
 I have strong foundation of core CS concepts and I have solved more then 100 DSA Questions on Leetcode & GFG.
 I am interested in Problem Solving and Backend Development.
 I am experienced in JavaScript, C++, python.
 I have worked with NodeJS, React, Express frameworks and MongoDB , MySQL </h3>

 💬 **Ask me about**
   - JavaScript